 Botox has been among the most sought-after cosmetic treatments for years and most people have at least heard about it.
-However, this popularity has caused lots of misconceptions to spread around what Botox is and what effects it achieves.
+However, this popularity has caused lots of misconceptions to spread about what Botox is and what effects it has.

 To help you make an informed decision about having a Botox injection, we've put together a detailed guide about this rejuvenation treatment.